 - People – we will deepen our engagement with participants, interns, faculty and operations team, extending our reach and impact, developing and supporting our leaders, and further enriching the experiences of all.

 - Programs – maintaining our high standards of quality and integrity, we will do more of what we do best, and adapt to the evolving needs of our participants.

 - Operations – we will strive for optimization in all facets of our business and manage in a manner that is socially, environmentally and fiscally responsible.

 The Facilities Masterplan and a complimentary Landscape Management Plan will ensure that we operate, maintain and grow in a manner that matches the high quality of the programs and faculty who lead them.

-It is the most comprehensive planning project ever undertaken in The Haven's 30+ year history and represents the best collective wisdom and vision for the institution.
+It is the most comprehensive planning project undertaken since The Haven first opened in 1983, and represents the best collective wisdom and vision for the institution.
 It will serve as a road map for site development, infrastructure, landscape, building renovation and new construction.

 The Masterplan process started with the The Big Dream Report created in June 2013.